 Oprah and Eckhart Tolle’s A New Earth Online Class

-[See link at bottom to article about his teaching programs.]
+[See links at bottom to more resources: books, articles, teaching programs.]

 Excerpt from transcript